awslabs/multi-model-server/load-test/README.md

 ```

 The `CMDRUnner.jar` is located in `/usr/local/Cellar/jmeter/3.3/libexec/lib/ext`, then you need to replace the command_runner location is the `run_load_test.sh` file line 38.

+## Modifying the test plan
+You can use JMeter's GUI by running command `jmeter` so that you can modify the test plan `test_dms.jmx`.
+For the current setting we are testing a HTTP POST request that send multi-part form-data to the server.
+The testing file is hard coded in `run_load_test.sh` that `inputfile="$curr_dir/test.jpg"`, you can change it to the image that you are testing.